cabal-club/cable/readme.md

 within some time range).

 #### 5.1.2 Signing
-A signature for a post is produced by signing the entire post using the Ed25519 signature scheme, starting immediately after the `signature` field of the post header (defined below).
+A signature for a post is produced by signing all fields of the post immediately after the `signature` field, using the Ed25519 signature scheme.
+See 6.3 Posts for more details on the structure of posts.

 #### 5.1.3 Addressing
 Any post in cable can be addressed or referenced by its hash.